Skip to main content

 The above steps also apply to un-deprecating a package, with the following additions:

-3. After the solus-sc pull request has been merged, ask a Solus Staff member to use available tooling to update the repository files, then index the repo with ferryctl index unstable (or do it yourself if you have the ability)
+5. Open a Pull Request on GitHub and ask a Solus Staff member to use available tooling to update the repository files, then index the repository with ferryctl index unstable (or do it yourself if you have the ability)

 Major stack changes